Alerts

 Altogether, at least eight male elephant seals, ages four to seven, were observed on camera and detected by hydrophones during multiple visits to the 645-metre-deep research site at Barkley Canyon along ONC’s subsea cabled observatory NEPTUNE off the British Columbia west coast between 2022 and 2023.

-The findings came almost by chance; UVic, Instituto de Ciencias del Mar, a Barcelona-based research institut, and ONC researchers were studying the effects of light and bait on fish and invertebrate behaviour at Barkley Canyon, using a high-definition camera, acoustic imaging sonar, hydrophone, pair of LED lights, and automatic bait release.
+The findings came almost by chance; a team led by ONC senior scientist Fabio De Leo that involved researchers from UVic and the Instituto de Ciencias del Mar, a Barcelona-based research institute, was studying the effects of light and bait on fish and invertebrate behaviour at Barkley Canyon, using a high-definition camera, acoustic imaging sonar, hydrophone, pair of LED lights, and automatic bait release.
 But a review of the camera, acoustic images and sound data revealed the surprise visitors.

 “We suspect the seals have learned to associate sonar noise from the research instrument with the presence of food — a phenomenon known as the “dinner bell” effect.
 The seals appeared to use this sound to locate an area with prey and may take advantage of fish disturbed by the camera lights, particularly targeting sablefish, their preferred meal as seen in the video footage,” says Héloïse Frouin-Mouy, lead author of the publication.